 BARTLETT, TENN., January 12, 2016 —American Humane Association’s renowned Red Star® Rescue team, accompanied by one of their 50-foot Lois Pope Red Star Rescue Vehicles and two F-350 trucks, has deployed to Tennessee at the request of the City of Bartlett Animal Control to participate in a dramatic early morning raid in Bartlett this week aimed at saving, rehabilitating, and caring for 46 cats and a dog seized from a local home who were allegedly abused and neglected.

 The animals have been removed and taken to a temporary emergency animal shelter facility where they will be given food, medical treatment, and intensive 24-hour care until they are out of danger.
 The Red Star Rescue team is collaborating with Bartlett Animal Control, the Humane Society of Memphis & Shelby County, Animal Response Foundation, and Florida Disaster Animal Response & Transport in this operation.
-The giant rescue vehicle on the scene is sponsored by philanthropist Lois Pope, and the second truck is sponsored by Mrs. Pope and Banfield Pet Hospital®.
+The giant rescue vehicle on the scene is sponsored by philanthropist Lois Pope, and the second truck is sponsored by Mrs. Pope and the Banfield Foundation.

 “It is very disheartening to see animals living under these conditions, but we are fortunate to have the resources to fight these injustices,” said Amber Batteiger, a program and outreach specialist for Red Star Rescue and Emergency Services for Animals.
 “These cats will be rehabilitated and put on the path to a wonderful life.”